stanislaw/SoftwareDesignHeuristics/README.md

 How about QA?
 A company may have a dedicated QA department, or even Safety & Reliability teams in addition.
-They are most likely also busy, focusing on the most critical tasks to the point that they probably don’t have enough time to interact with development teams, understand the real requirements, or provide 100% coverage and a complete assessment of the project scope.
+They are most likely also busy, focusing on the most critical tasks to the point that they probably don't have enough time to interact with development teams, understand the real requirements, or provide 100% coverage and a complete assessment of the project scope.

 Is it a problem that everyone is busy?
-Given its ubiquity, it doesn’t seem so.
+Given its ubiquity, it doesn't seem so.
 Some people even seem to thrive on being busy all the time.
 Organizations appear to care little about “busyness” itself.
 What really matters is whether the busy person or department can deliver results